Florida Defense for Wire Fraud Charges

 - An individual’s intention to defraud that person

-- An individual’s reasonably assumed use of interstate wire communications
+- An individual’s reasonably assumed use of interstate wire communications to defraud

 - An individual’s actual use of wire communication to defraud